-At December 31, 2009, we employed 302 sales representatives and 19 trainee territory managers (2008 - 265 and 29, respectively).
+At December 31, 2010, we employed 314 sales representatives and 13 trainee territory managers (2009 - 302 and 19, respectively).
 These representatives are deployed by geographic region around the world.
 Each sales representative is primarily responsible for the development of customer relationships and sourcing consignments in the representative's territory.
 Sales representatives are also involved in the appraisal and proposal presentation process.
 To encourage global teamwork and superior customer service, none of our employees is paid on a commission basis.
 All members of our sales force are compensated primarily by a combination of base salary and incentive bonus.

 To support our sales representatives, we follow a dual marketing strategy, promoting Ritchie Bros. and the unreserved auction process in general, as well as marketing specific auctions.
 This dual strategy is designed to attract both consignors and bidders to our auctions.
 Our advertising and promotional efforts include the use of trade journals and magazines and attendance at numerous trade shows held around the world.
 We also participate in international, national and local trade associations.
-The rbauction.com website is another important component of our marketing effort.
-In 2009 our customers conducted 29.6 million equipment searches on our website.
+Digital marketing, social media and our rbauction.com website are other important components of our marketing effort.
+In 2010, we had nearly 3.2 million unique visitors to our website and they conducted 34.7 million online equipment searches.

-In addition to regional marketing through our sales representatives, we market through our national accounts team to large national customers, including rental companies, manufacturers and finance companies, who have equipment disposition requirements in various regions and countries and can therefore benefit from our international network of auction sites.
+In addition to regional marketing through our sales representatives, we market through our national accounts team to large multi-national customers, including rental companies, manufacturers and finance companies, who have equipment disposition requirements in various regions and countries and can therefore benefit from our international network of auction sites.